smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Table Validation/readme.md

 6)  The result set also has information on which fields do not exist in its partner table, distinct counts, etc….

 7)  To best understand the SQL generated from the script, review the SQL statement in the table `#SQLStatementFinal`.

+## Example Usage

+To best understand the SQL generated from the script, review the example SQL statement in the table `#SQLStatementFinal`.

 ---------------------------------------------------
 ```sql